ipaleka/algodjango/media/tutorial.md

 # Requirements

-This tutorial uses a Python wrapper around Algorand SDK, so you should have Python 3 installed on your system.
+This tutorial uses a [Python](https://www.python.org/) wrapper around Algorand SDK, so you should have Python 3 installed on your system.
 Also, this tutorial uses `python3-venv` package for creating virtual environments and you have to install it if it's not already installed in your system.
 For a Debian/Ubuntu based systems, you can do that by issuing the following command:

 ```bash
 $ sudo apt-get install python3-venv
 ```

-In order to clone the Algorand Sandbox (as opposite to just download its installation archive), you'll also need [Git](https://git-scm.com/).
+In order to clone the Algorand Sandbox (as opposite to just download its installation archive), you'll also need [Git distributed version control system](https://git-scm.com/).

 # Setup and run Algorand Sandbox